Bismut Einstein metrics on compact complex manifolds: Introduction

 \section{Introduction}

-Bismut-Ricci curvature plays an important role in pluriclosed flow, which is introduced by Streets and Tian\cite{S-Tpcf,S-Thcf}.
-As Ricci flow or K{\"a}hler-Ricci flow, Einstein-type metrics (if exists) can generate solutions to flow by a rescaling which is only depended on time.
+The pluriclosed flow introduced by Streets and Tian\cite{S-Tpcf,S-Thcf} is a parabolic flow, which evolves a pluriclosed metric by its Bismut Ricci curvature.
+As Ricci flow and K{\"a}hler-Ricci flow, a Einstein-type metric (if exists) can generate a solution to the flow by a rescaling depended only on time.
 This is the simplest case of solitons (see e.g., \cite{M-Tperelman,Perelman1,T-Zkrs}).
-So studying the property of Bismut-Einstein metric is helpful for understanding pluriclosed flow.
-We begin with the definition of Bismut-Einstein metrics. \begin{definition} A metric $\omega$ is Bismut-Einstein if and only if there exists a real number $\lambda$ such that

-We call $\lambda$ the Einstein constant. \end{definition} Here $\rho^{1,1}$ is the $(1,1)$-part of Bismut-Ricci form, which will be defined explicitly in section \ref{subsec-Bismut}.
-The Bismut-Ricci form $\rho$ is invariant under rescaling, so we can assume $\lambda\in\{-1,0,1\}$ without loss of generality.
+So understanding the property of Bismut Einstein metrics is helpful to investigate the behavior of pluriclosed flow, which can be applied to classify some manifolds, especially the Kodaira\rq{}s class VII surfaces (see \cite{MR4181011,MR2755684}).